 The PKD Foundation strives to be transparent related to our decision-making processes.
 We rely on our grant review committees, who develop recommendations for funding, as well as the process we use as a Foundation to make funding decisions.
 Learn more here.

 PKD Foundation Grants Policy Statement Regarding Sexual Harassment

 Our fellowship grant program recognizes early-career scientists whose achievements and potential identify them as rising stars – the next generation of scientific leaders in PKD research.
 Our fellowships aim to attract promising trainees who will obtain significant research experience as they initiate and – we hope – spend long and productive careers in PKD research.

-Request for applications for fellowships are released in January of the odd numbered years (2015, 2017, etc.) with an April deadline.
+Request for applications for fellowships are released in October with a January deadline.
 Recipients are notified in May, and the grant cycle begins on July 1 of the same year.
-Each recipient receives $50,000 a year for two years.
+Each recipient receives $60,000 a year for two years.

 Applicant must have a Ph.D. or M.D. degree.
 This application is for a training position and requires a mentor who is knowledgeable about PKD and the project.
 Applicants must describe a clear career path and explain how this project is relevant to that path.
 A mentor may sponsor only one applicant.

 Applicants are evaluated by our Grants Review Committee, comprised of members of the Scientific Advisory Panel.
 Applications are given a priority score based on the scientific merit of the project, its relevance to PKD research, and the training potential of the applicant.
 Funding of awards is based on the priority score, the recommendations of the Grants Review Committee and the availability of funds.